kie4280/node-cloud/README.md

 ## Distributed servers
-This project uses Golang, Nodejs, Qt.
+This project uses Golang, Nodejs (Typescript), Qt, React (Typescript).

 ## Warning
 This project is currently just a proof of concept.